 - Reduced Trust: If an employee is not meeting accountability or interpersonal skills expectations, it can lead to frustration and loss of trust between team members, which may ultimately result in lowered morale.

-How to Discuss Performance Issues with EmployeesAs a manager, you would have encountered a situation where your team members face performance issues that often impact the whole team.
+How to tell an employee they are not meeting expectations?
+ExamplesAs a manager, you would have encountered a situation where your team members face performance issues that often impact the whole team.
 But these situations also put managers into quite a dilemma about handling such employees.
 Therefore, thinking about how you approach a team member with performance issues is essential, as these conversations can quickly go wrong.
 We will now take you through two scenarios where you, as a manager, would have to deal with or talk about performance issues with employees and provide some tips that would be useful in having a constructive conversation about a complex topic.

 - Provide clear expectations: Make sure the employee knows what is expected of them regarding job duties, performance standards, and company culture from the beginning.
 Expectation setting is one of the major functions for a manager.